google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 ## Requesting Permission

-We've registered our service worker and ready to subscribe the user, the next step is to get permission from the user to send them push messages.
+We've registered our service worker and are ready to subscribe the user, the next step is to get permission from the user to send them push messages.

 The API for getting permission is relatively simple, the downside is that